ranade-oss/ROSS-RanadeOSS/README.md

-# Mike
+# ROSS (fork of Mike)

-Mike is a legal document assistant with a Next.js frontend, an Express backend, Supabase Auth/Postgres, and Cloudflare R2-compatible object storage.
+ROSS (fork of Mike) is a legal document assistant with a Next.js frontend, an Express backend, Supabase Auth/Postgres, and Cloudflare R2-compatible object storage.

 Website: [mikeoss.com](https://mikeoss.com)